 Mr. Bill Helin, Bill is a Tsimshian/Norweigan artist, wood carver, jeweler, children’s book writer/illustrator and designer.
 Bill has focused on the Traditional Tsimshian art of his Fathers ancestry since 1980 and has created thousands of Love Rings and Wearable Art ever since.
 Some of his accomplishments include designing the patch worn by astronauts on the U.S. space shuttle Columbia in 1996, Astronaut patch for Bob Thirsk his 2011 ISS 6 month mission and the carving of the “world’s largest” (192 foot tall) totem pole known as the Spirit of Lekwammen, carved for the Commonwealth Games in Victoria to symbolize unity amongst all Tribes and Nations of the world.

-Mr. Robin Hood, Robin is of First Nations decent from the Ktunaxa Nation, which shares both Canada & the USA.
+Mr. Robin Louie, Robin is of First Nations decent from the Ktunaxa Nation, which shares both Canada & the USA.
 Robin served 12 years in the United States Marine Corps.
 Robin became one of the most highly decorated First Nations Marines of his age.
 While in the corps he attended UCLA and National University where he achieved two MBA’s, one in Business and one in International Business.
 Upon leaving the marine corps Robin used his education as an independent consultant in the business community and then was elected to the ktunaxa nation council and lower kootenay band council, then was hired as director of the economic development and investment planning.